mautic/user-documentation/docs/contacts/import_contacts.rst

 Background import
 -----------------

-Background import jobs (CLI command triggered manually or via a cron job) have the advantage of benevolent time limits.
+Background import jobs (triggered manually or via a cron job) have the advantage of benevolent time limits.
 A CSV background import isn't restarted every batch (1 batch = 100 rows by default) - the last row imported is saved, and the next batch continues from that point.
 Background imports will always be faster and more reliable than browser imports.

-This option is available since Mautic 2.9.

 .. warning::